SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 * `multiproc`

     `multiproc` specifies whether or not to use multiprocessing (take a look at :ref:`more-on-multiprocessing`).
 Default is 0 (False).
-If you use multiprocessing, all your data and the tasks you compute must be picklable!
-    If you never heard about pickling or object serialization, you might want to take a loot at the pickle_ module.

 * `ncores`

     If `multiproc` is 1 (True), this specifies the number of processes that will be spawned to run your experiment.
 Note if you use `'QUEUE'` mode (see below) the queue process is not included in this number and will add another extra process for storing.

+* `use_pool`

+    If you choose multiprocessing you can specify whether you want to spawn a new process for every run or if you want a fixed pool of processes to carry out your computation.

+    If you use a pool, all your data and the tasks you compute must be picklable!
+    If you never heard about pickling or object serialization, you might want to take a loot at the pickle_ module.

+    Thus, if your simulation data cannot be pickled (which is the case for some BRIAN networks, for instance), choose `use_pool=False` and continuable=`False` (see below).
+    Be aware that you will have an individual logfile for every process you spawn.

 * `wrap_mode`